ICBI-SG/campus-workshop/README.md

 vagrant$ docker-compose up
 ```

 Now we are ready to deploy the chaincode.
-First we have to move the chaincode to
+First, open a new shell (Git Bash or other).
+Next, we have to move the chaincode to
 the appropriate place (with the `$GOPATH`=`/go`)
 ```
 vagrant$ cp -r /home/vagrant/asset_management_02/chaincode /go/src/github.com/asset_management_with_roles